ga-wdi-boston/roman-numerals-challenge/README.md

  linters find some of the most common sources of errors.
 After your linter passes, you should run the corresponding test command to run the included tests.
-Tests will tell you whether of not you've met these requirements.
+Tests will tell you whether or not you've met these requirements.

 You're welcome to view and work on the [original challenge on CodeWars](http://www.codewars.com/kata/51b6249c4612257ac0000005).